2022 Idaho student murders: Arrest and charges

+On December 30, 2022, law enforcement officers executed an arrest warrant at the Albrightsville, Pennsylvania home of Kohberger's parents, where he had traveled for the university winter break.
+The arrest was carried out by the Pennsylvania State Police in coordination with the FBI.
+Search warrants executed at the location resulted in the seizure of personal electronics, clothing, and Kohberger's white Hyundai Elantra.

-On December 30, 2022, Kohberger was arrested on four counts of first-degree murder and one felony count of burglary, was appointed a public defender, and was detained without bond at the Monroe County Correctional Facility in Stroudsburg, Pennsylvania.
-On his return to the county courthouse on January 3, 2023, he agreed to extradition.
-On January 4, he was flown to Pullman, driven to the Latah County jail in Moscow, and held without bail.
+He was appointed a public defender, and was detained without bond at the Monroe County Correctional Facility in Stroudsburg, Pennsylvania.
+On his return to the county courthouse on January 3, 2023, Kohberger waived his right to extradition proceedings.
+The following day, he was extradited to Idaho, remanded to the Latah County jail in Moscow, and held without bail to face formal charges.

-Kohberger made his first appearance in the Latah County Courthouse on January 5 and was charged with four counts of first-degree murder and one count of burglary, for breaking into a home with the intent to commit a felony.
+In January 2023, Kohberger made his first appearance in the Latah County Courthouse., where a grand jury indicted him on four counts of first-degree murder and one count of felony burglary, for breaking into a home with the intent to commit a felony.
+Prosecutors subsequently announced their intent to seek the death penalty.

 One week later on January 12, Kohberger made his second appearance for a status conference in the same room at the courthouse.

 On May 17, 2023, the Latah County District Court announced that Kohberger was indicted by a grand jury on five charges: four counts of first degree murder and one count of felony burglary.
 A preliminary probable cause hearing scheduled for June 26 was canceled after the indictment.
 In May 2023, Kohberger refused to enter a plea during his arraignment.
-His attorney said that Kohberger was "standing silent" on the charges.
-The judge entered a 'not guilty' plea for him.
+At his arraignment, Kohberger chose to stand silent, prompting the presiding judge to enter a plea of not guilty on his behalf.

 On June 26, 2023, the Latah County Prosecutor's office announced they were seeking the death penalty given the aggravating circumstances of the first-degree murder charges.
 Kohberger was denied bond.
 In January 2024, the judge granted the defense access under seal to the results of the investigative genetic genealogy testing, which used a "touch" sample from the knife sheath left behind at the crime scene that first led to the investigation of Kohberger.